feit-elen90089/Wiki2/workshops/Workshop_3.md

 rate.
 We must oversample our signal when using a pulse shape with excess bandwidth.
 Why?
 * *Pulse-shaping filter* – filters our upsampled symbol sequence to ensure the signal is bandlimited.
-We often use filter coefficients, g[k], defined by a Root Raised Cosine (RRC) pulse with a configurable excess bandwidth parameter.
+We often use filter coefficients, $g[k]$, defined by a Root Raised Cosine (RRC) pulse with a configurable excess bandwidth parameter.
 * *Digital-to-analog converter (D/A)* – converts baseband digital waveform
-(discrete-valued, discrete-time) to a baseband analog waveform (continuous- valued, continuous-time).
+(discrete-valued, discrete-time) to a baseband analog waveform (continuous-valued, continuous-time).
-* *Upconversion* – applies quadrature modulation to shift our complex signal directly from baseband (centred about 0 Hz) to passband (centred about our carrier frequency f_c).
+* *Upconversion* – applies quadrature modulation to shift our complex signal directly from baseband (centred about 0 Hz) to passband (centred about our carrier frequency $f_c$).

 <div align="center">